carygravel/perl2python/README.md

 automatically identified.
 Python modules are identified partly by their path, and thus either the import statements or their calls will often have to be adjusted.
-- Perl allows variable interpolation inside regexes.
-This is not possible in Python.
-One workaround might be regex concatenation.

 # SUBROUTINES/METHODS